94,994,452+ Carts Filled Globally

 What Causes Vape Cartridge Failures?

 We measure key variables of the oil and cartridge combination.
-Proper performance of an oil and cartridge combination starts with a regulated oil feed rate into the coil atomizer, allowing for atomization of oil into the vapor phase at a constant and predictable rate, without leaks or dry hits.
+Proper performance of an oil and cartridge combination starts with a regulated oil feed rate into the coil atomizer, allowing for atomization of oil into the vapor phase at a constant and predictable rate, without leaks or dry, clogged hits.

 Now, let’s look at the reasons vape cartridges fail in a bit more depth.